alvint/rwConfig/docs/writing-a-plugin.md

   the library reports it before your plugin is asked for anything.
 Checking again in `setPluginProperties`, as above, costs nothing and makes the plugin usable on its own.
-- **Optional properties arrive as `null`** when they are not set, so use `getOrDefault` or a null check.
-The map always contains the key.
+- **An optional property that is not set is left out of the map**, so `getOrDefault` gives your default and `containsKey` says whether it was set.
+  One that is set always has a value: the `rwconfig` file rejects a setting with nothing after the `=`, so you will never be handed an empty one.
 - **Throw on anything you cannot handle.** The library wraps your exception with the source name, so the user is told which source failed.
 Never return a partial map.